 Springfield, Illinois Family Law Attorneys in Sangamon County, Illinois

 Residents in Springfield, Illinois in Sangamon County know the importance of family.
 When family difficulties arise, it can be hard for everybody.
-An experienced and empathic family lawyer can help guide you so that you and your family can positively move on with your life.
+A caring and empathic family lawyer can help guide you so that you and your family can positively move on with your life.

 At Stange Law Firm, PC, we only represent clients in family law and domestic relations cases.
 We possess the focus and skill to help clients in even the most difficult family law matters.
 From our office in Springfield, Illinois, we serve clients throughout Sangamon County in Springfield who are looking for a law firm they can rely on for zealous family law representation.